 In essence, it’s the same as the Golden Round Trip apart from the fact that the boat trip to or from Lucerne is not included.

 This leg is taken by train instead, making this a popular option among railway enthusiasts – or those who don’t enjoy travelling across the water.

 The Silver Round Trip can also be followed in either direction.

 Alpnachstad cogwheel train

 Taking the Mt.
-Pilatus train from Alpnachstad is a must if you are visiting Switzerland between late May and late November, when it’s operating.
-Services depart approximately once or twice per hour throughout the day and each trip takes about 30 to 40 minutes.
+Pilatus train from Alpnachstad is a must if you are visiting Switzerland between late May and late November, when it is in operation.

 View the timetable here.